How Long Can Cheese Be Left Out of the Refrigerator?

 Cheeses made in the U.S. from pasteurized milk that have less moisture and a lower pH (acidic), such as Cheddar, Parmesan, Gouda, Swiss and other hard, aged cheeses, are less likely to encourage bacterial growth.
 Pasteurized processed cheeses, such as American, are also in this category because of their blend of ingredients and heat treatment.

 Cheeses that contain more moisture and/or are not ripened (aged) are more perishable.
 These include soft unripened cheeses, such as cottage and cream cheese as well as fresh soft cheeses (Queso Fresco), and soft ripened cheeses like Brie, Camembert and fresh mozzarella.

 According to Sarah Hill, Manager of Cheese Education and Training for the Wisconsin Milk Marketing Board, cheese can be left at room temperature for up to two hours, as can all perishable foods.
 However, leftover unrefrigerated cheese should be handled differently, depending on the type.
 For example, she says, “If the cheese tray is out for two hours, soft, fresh cheeses (such as Queso Fresco, Brie, Camembert) should be discarded, but hard cheeses (such as Cheddar, Swiss, Gouda, Parmesan) can be wrapped well and refrigerated to use again.
 If the cheese has dried out, it can be wrapped in foil and put in the freezer to be used later in a cheesy recipe.”

-No buffet table is complete without a cheese board of carefully selected cheese varieties garnished perhaps with fresh or dried fruits, nuts and/or chutney.
-Check out these tips for cheese-lovers for more suggestions on buying, storing, serving and pairing cheese.
+Now that you learned how long can each cheese sit out, you are able to carefully select your cheese varieties for your cheese board.
+No buffet table is complete without a cheese board, garnished with fresh or dried fruits, nuts and/or chutney.
+Check out how to keep dairy items cold while traveling and more tips for cheese-lovers such on buying, storing, serving and pairing cheese.